 Membership is extended to individuals, couples, corporations, and foundations who are then inducted in formal ceremonies.

-The Ivyside Society consists of four categories of membership.
+The Ivyside Society consists of five categories of membership.
+The Ivy Circle category was created to celebrate cumulative giving of $100,000 or more.
 Membership in the platinum category reflects cumulative giving of $50,000 or more.
 The gold category reflects cumulative giving of $25,000 or more.
 Cumulative giving of $10,000 or more is recognized with membership in the silver category.
 Contributions of $1,000 or more in a given fiscal year are recognized with membership in the bronze category.

 Penn State Altoona's transformation from an undergraduate center housed in an abandoned grade school building in 1939 into a premier institution of higher learning would not have been possible without the involvement of the visionaries who constitute the Ivyside Society.